sailfish009/openstructure/modules/doc/install.rst

    activates the rule-based-builder.
-The compound library is based on the component dictionary released by the PDB, and it specifies atoms of a certain residue or connectivities between atoms etc. The :doc:`conop/compoundlib` compound library itself is created from the component dictionary by calling the OpenStructure chemdict_tool.
+The compound library is based on the component dictionary released by the PDB, and it specifies atoms of a certain residue or connectivities between atoms etc. The :doc:`compound library <conop/compoundlib>` itself is created from the component dictionary by calling the OpenStructure chemdict_tool.
    By default this is switched off.